arcsecond-io/arcsecond-io.github.io/docs/nights/explorer/index.md

-# iObserve
+# Night Explorer (f.k.a. iObserve)

-iObserve is our Master Pro Tool.
-Its purpose is to provide a consistent application for preparing astronomical observations.
+Night Explorer (known before as iObserve) is the best tool for exploring nights. observations.

 <ThemedImage prefix="iobserve-4k" alt="iObserve V3 in 4k - V4 screenshot is coming soon"/>